cmdruid/regtest-workbench/README.md

 ./start.sh --seed --mine master

 ## Meet Alice, who connects to master and requests funding.
-./start.sh --faucet=master --peer=master alice
+./start.sh --faucet=master --peers=master alice

 ## Meet Bob, also funded by master, who connects to Alice and opens a channel.
-./start/sh --faucet=master --peer=alice --channel=alice bob
+./start/sh --faucet=master --peers=alice --channels=alice bob

 ## ... repeat for as many nodes as you like!